Using the Collaborative Process for Divorce

 Despite the best intentions, many marriages come to an end, and spouses go their separate ways.
 There are different paths toward divorce.
 The Collaborative route offers couples a respectful, dignified approach that preserves rather than destroys.
 As a marriage ends, Collaborative Divorce sets a new direction for the future through a less confrontational process.

 Collaborative Divorce is often called “no-court” divorce.
 Both parties seek advice from a team of professionals including a lawyer, financial planner and a mental health professional to create a solution that takes into account the legal, financial and emotional well-being of both parties and their family.
 Both sides work together towards a lasting, durable agreement while avoiding the emotional and financial toll of a court-based divorce.
-Joseph DiPietro is trained in Collaborative Practice.
-He can help provide you the guidance you need if you are considering the Collaborative Approach.

 For Information about obtaining a collaborative divorce in your jurisdiction, please refer to the following information pages: